alamkanak/fastapi-mcp-openapi/README.md

 1. **listEndpoints**: Get all available endpoints (excluding MCP endpoints)
 2. **getEndpointDocs**: Get detailed OpenAPI documentation for a specific endpoint

+> [!CAUTION]
+> All API endpoints must be fully typed with Pydantic models or FastAPI's native types to ensure proper OpenAPI generation and MCP compatibility.

 ## Configuration

 ### Constructor Parameters